 Radio Stars announced their presence on the British punk scene (as it then was not quite) in 1976 with a single and a poster.
 ‘Dirty Pictures’ was apparently banned by the BBC, even though John Peel played it.
 This, given later revelations, was perhaps unsurprising.

-The first Radio Stars single ‘Dirty Pictures’ nestled inside a picture sleeve with grubby fingerprints all over it.
-There was also a yuuuuge (20×13 inches) poster, which is now available for all animal lovers to admire in the privacy of their own home or cell.
+The song was later recorded by the Sunset Bombers (later to become the Knack) and Die Toten Hosen, who were once, and who still are, German – their version went gold in Germany in 1991.
+‘Dirty Pictures’ originally nestled inside a picture sleeve with grubby fingerprints all over it.
+There was also a huge poster, (“the hugest poster of all time, even the Chinese say so“) which is now available for animal lovers to admire in the privacy of their own home or cell.

 The idea for the poster was based on a photo session from the 1950s, featuring the Goons and ‘the world’s first supermodel’ Barbara Goalen.
 Here she talks about her ‘charlies’ in her 2002 obituary (before she died, naturally).
-Here’s one of the original shots, taken in the 1950s.
-Spike Milligan is restrained by Harry Secombe and Peter Sellers, Goalen remains aloof.
-The keen observer will notice the similarity to some shots in the final poster sequence below.
+One of the original shots shows Spike Milligan restrained by Harry Secombe and Peter Sellers, Goalen remaining aloof.
+The keen observer will notice the similarity to some shots in the final Dirty Poster sequence below.

 Get yer own poster from Radiant Future right here: